top of page

 Applicants who are unable to attend an in-person audition are required to submit a video audition as part of the application process.

-The video audition is used to assess technical foundation, movement quality, and suitability for placement within the programme.
-It is not intended as a competition, but as a basis for understanding each applicant’s training background and artistic profile.
+The video audition is used to assess each applicant’s technical foundation, movement quality, artistic potential, and suitability for placement within the programme.
+It is not intended as a competition, but as a basis for understanding each applicant’s training background, strengths, and individual profile.

-Please provide one video link (or a single playlist link) in the application form.
-The total running time should be no more than 20 minutes.
+Please provide one video link (or one playlist link) in the application form.
+The total running time should normally not exceed 20 minutes.

 Required Content